camfindlay/releaseempoker/README.md

  * ND (Diamonds)
  * NC (Clubs)
  * CC0/Public domain (Joker): depending on your juristiction you might remove these from the pile

+## Scenarios
+See the [scenarios dataset](scenarios.csv): feel free to use and add new scenarios to this dataset via pull request.
+We suggest jotting down new scenarios that come up while talking to participants as you play.

 ## Objective
  * Each players goal is to use the cards containing license elements to create the most useful Creative Commons license for the given scenario.